MSF-UK/HHOT-Handbook/README.md

 By the end of this process, you should have a working HHOT dashboard.
 [Here is a downloadable example of the dashboard using dummy data.](Example%20Folder/HHOT%20Dashboard%20Example%20.xlsb).

-The HHOT Dashboard's use as a effective tool to improving adherance can be found [here](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2747754).

 And, here is a screenshot of what the dashboard looks like when it is in use.

 ![](Screenshots%20folder/1%20HHOT%20dashboard%20in%20use%20(1).png)

-# Phase 1: How to create a KoBo Toolbox account
+# Stage 1: How to create a KoBo Toolbox account

 **Objectives of step**
-* Create KoBo Toolbox account in order to collect data for input into HHOT.
+* Create KoBo Toolbox account in order to collect hand hygiene observation data.

 **Estimated time for task**
 * Two minutes.

 1. [Click this link to go to Kobo Toolbox](https://www.kobotoolbox.org/).
-2. Select sign-up, and then create either a Humanitarian Organizations or Researchers account - what follows will work with either.
+2. Select sign-up, and choose either a Humanitarian Organizations or Researchers account - what follows will work with either.
 3. Follow the on-screen instructions, including confirming the account by clicking the link sent to your email address.

-You have now created the platform for data collection.
-The next phase will be formatting a questionnaire for data collection.
+You have now created the platform for data collection and storage.
+The next phase will be formatting an observation survey for data collection.

-Please note: Kobo works best in Google Chrome, and you may be unable to use it in Internet Explorer or Firefox.
+Please note: We have found Kobo works best in Google Chrome.

-# Phase 2: How to create Your Data Collection Form
+# Stage 2: How to create Your Data Collection Form

 **Objectives of step**
 * Correctly format your data collection form in preparation for uploading to Kobo.

 **Estimated time for task**
-* This task requires formatting the data collection form provided, how much time it takes depends on the amount of edits made (so how many sites/facilities you wish to collect data on).
+* This task requires configuring the data collection form template provided, how much time it takes depends on the amount of edits made (so how many sites/facilities you wish to collect data on).

 [Example Data Collection Form](Example%20Folder/Data%20Collection%20Form%20.xlsx).